RoundupReads A Conversation With Four Women Trailblazers at Johnson

 Lara Kearney, Manager of Extravehicular Activity and Human Surface Mobility Program

-Ms. Kearney is responsible for the implementation of the program’s goals and objectives, ensuring consistency with the agency’s exploration strategy and delivering the Extravehicular Activity (EVA) and Human Surface Mobility (HSM) systems within technical and programmatic requirements.
+Ms. Kearney is responsible for the implementation of the program’s goals and objectives, ensuring consistency with the agency’s exploration strategy and delivering the Extravehicular Activity and Human Surface Mobility systems within technical and programmatic requirements.

 What is the most exciting part about your job?